-What's new with the Galaxy A series in 2021?
+What's new with the Galaxy A series?

 Galaxy A72 is a large-screened battery monster

 There's also a 5G-enabled version of the Galaxy A72 that has a 120Hz panel and is powered by the Snapdragon 750G, but that particular model is limited to select countries.
-In fact, the Galaxy A72 and A72 5G aren't actually up for sale in the U.S., with Samsung instead slotting in last year's Galaxy S20 FE as the $600 option this year.
-That said, if you are interested in picking up the global version of the phone, the 4G model is on sale on Amazon for under $450.

 The Galaxy A52 and A52 5G strike the perfect balance between affordability and feature-set.
 They deliver all the features you're looking for in the mid-range segment, but you don't have to pay a premium.
 The standard 4G version of the A52 comes with a 6.5-inch AMOLED 90Hz screen that's a delight to use, and the phone has tiny bezels at the front.

-The Snapdragon 720 G powers the device, and it holds up just fine in daily use.
+The Snapdragon 720G powers the device, and it holds up just fine in daily use.
 The base model has 6GB of RAM and 128GB of storage, and you get a microSD card slot.
 There are exciting upgrades around the camera, with the phone picking up a 64MP primary lens along with a 12MP wide-angle module.
 There's also a 4500mAh battery that lasts well over a day even with heavy usage, and the phone has 25W fast charging.
-And just like the Galaxy A72, the A52 and A52 5G offer IP67 dust and water resistance.
+And the A52 and A52 5G offer IP67 dust and water resistance.

-The Galaxy A52 5G has the same attributes as the 4G model, but it features a 120Hz AMOLED panel and is powered by the beefier Snapdragon 750G chipset, giving it just that little bit more in terms of performance.
+The Galaxy A52 5G has the same attributes as the 4G model, but it features a 120Hz AMOLED panel powered by the beefier Snapdragon 750G chipset, giving it just that little more in terms of performance.
 Oh, and it connects to 5G networks that rely on Sub-6.
 The 5G version of the Galaxy A52 is the default option for buyers in the U.S., but Samsung sells the 4G model in most global markets.

 The Galaxy A42 5G offers the same fundamentals as the A52 5G but misses out in a few areas.
 The upside is that the phone costs $100 less than the A52 5G, and you get the same 5G bands.
-The A42 5G features an AMOLED panel, but the resolution is 720p (1600 x 720).
+The A42 5G features an AMOLED panel, but the resolution is 720p (1600x720).
 So while you still get great colors and viewing angles, the resolution isn't ideal for a 6.6-inch screen.

 The device is powered by the Snapdragon 750G — the same as the in the A72 5G and A52 5G — so it should last several years without any slowdowns.
 The massive 5000mAh battery also ensures the phone lasts two days on a full charge, but unlike the A52, you're limited to 15W fast charging.
-On the imaging side of things, the phone has a 48MP primary lens along with an 8MP wide-angle, two 5MP auxiliary lenses, and a 20MP camera at the front.
+On the imaging side of things, the phone has a 48MP primary lens, an 8MP wide-angle, two 5MP auxiliary lenses, and a 20MP camera at the front.

 Galaxy A12 is the ideal entry-level phone

 The Galaxy A12 doesn't have powerful hardware by any measure, but it delivers the basics in the entry-level segment.
 The phone features a 6.5-inch 720p screen and is powered by MediaTek's Helio G35 chipset.
-It misses out on 5G, but at $180, you are getting a decent amount of value here.
+Unfortunately, it misses out on 5G, but at $180, you are getting a decent amount of value here.

 The phone has an 18MP primary camera with a 5MP wide-angle lens and offers a 5000mAh battery — just like the A32 5G — and you get 15W fast charging as default.
 It has 3GB of RAM and 32GB of storage along with a microSD slot and runs One UI 2.5 based on Android 10 out of the box.
 It isn't the most exciting device in the Galaxy A portfolio, but if you're interested in an entry-level device and want one that will get regular software updates, the A12 is a great choice.

-Which Galaxy A phone should you buy in 2021?
+Which Galaxy A phone should you buy?